 A real estate investment trust (REIT) is a real estate company that owns, operates, and/or finances commercial real estate assets.
 For the purposes of this article, the focus is on publicly traded REITs, which can be bought or sold on major stock exchanges.

-As the name suggests, a net lease REIT is a REIT that specializes in the purchase and management of net leased properties.
-For real estate investors who like this structure, there are a number of net lease REITs to choose from.
-They include:
+For real estate investors who like the net lease REIT structure, there are a number of net lease REITs to choose from, including:

 - Realty Income (Ticker: O): Owns ~6,750 net leased properties in the United States, Puerto Rico, and the UK.